-- 9.22 A rural proofing screening assessment was conducted in relation to the Bill. - 9.23 The effect of the Bill and the proposed national application and eligibility checking system on rural areas is considered to be neutral.
-A full impact assessment is deemed as not required and therefore has not been undertaken. - 9.24 A separate and more comprehensive rural impact assessment is being developed in respect of the Offer as a whole, taking the learning from the Early Implementer Local Authorities and other evidence, as appropriate.
+- 9.19 A rural proofing screening assessment was conducted in relation to the Bill. - 9.20 The effect of the Bill and the proposed national application and eligibility checking system on rural areas is considered to be neutral.
+A full impact assessment is deemed as not required and therefore has not been undertaken.